 Hello and welcome to Travel with Smudge!

 I started this site to share with the world a few of my favourite things; travel, food, photography and unsurprisingly, more travel.
 I want to inspire others to travel, document my own adventures in a way that will be beneficial to others and use this as a way to challenge myself.
 Travelling is one of the things that makes me happiest, and when I’m not travelling I love to think and write about it.
-For the past few years I have been avidly blogging on WordPress, but decided it was time to buy my own domain, and start getting some articles published.
-Although I will be publishing less on my old blog, please take the time to check it out: Fly Away With Me.
+Previously, I had been avidly blogging solely on WordPress, but decided it was time to buy my own domain and even start getting some articles published.

 Growing up, I was lucky that my family travelled lots.
 I’m thankful to say that I saw a decent part of New Zealand throughout my childhood as well as various trips overseas.
-I was fortunate to grow up in the beauty that is Hawke’s Bay (read my first published article here), and after finishing high school I ventured down to Otago University to pursue Law and Science (Pharmacology).
-Unfortunately I was a poor student at the time and didn’t get to experience the South Island the way I feel like I should have, although I tried never to say no to any opportunity that did arise.
-My bucket list for seeing the South Island continues to grow, as it such a beautiful part of the world.
+I was fortunate to grow up in the beauty that is Hawke’s Bay (read my first published article here – naturally it’s on the Bay), and after finishing high school I ventured down to Otago University to pursue a double degree in Law and Science (Pharmacology).
+Unfortunately I was a poor student at the time and didn’t get to experience the South Island the way I feel like I should have, although I tried to never say no to any opportunity that did arise.
+My bucket list for seeing the South Island continues to grow, as it is such a beautiful part of the world.

 In 2014 I headed over to Milan, Italy, for a semester abroad.
-This provided a terrific base for, and excuse, to travel around Europe, which was an opportunity I certainly made the most of.
+This provided a terrific base for, and excuse to, travel around Europe, which was an opportunity I certainly made the most of.
 I stayed there for the better part of the year but it still didn’t feel like long enough.
 I’m not sure I would ever feel like it was long enough.
-I wasn’t due to start at my job until the start of the following year so when I returned home to New Zealand and I realised that my desire to travel had been fuelled rather than quenched, I was shortly on my way to South East Asia.
+I wasn’t due to start at my job until the start of 2015 so when I returned home to New Zealand and I realised that my desire to travel had been fuelled rather than quenched, I was shortly on my way to South East Asia.

 I was forced to return from South East Asia after a few months to start what would be my first full-time job only two days later, and although I love my job, I was suddenly jolted into a return of routine; something which I wasn’t sure I was ready for.
 I did appreciate an income though, and after a few months I was excited about planning my next adventure; the itch had been itched, and now I had a reliable income to fund it.